 We take light for granted and cannot imagine our lives without it.
 However, do our shrimp need it as we do?
 Do the shrimp share the same necessity for the light?
 How does light affect them in our aquariums?

-There have been done several studies about the effect of light on growth performance, survival and stress resistance of shrimp.
-Although all these researches and experiments were conducted mostly on other types of the shrimp, we can still use these results and extrapolate them to our dwarf (ornamented) shrimp.
+There have been done several studies about the effect of light on growth performance, survival, and stress resistance of shrimp.
+Although all these researches and experiments were conducted mostly on other types of shrimp, we can still use these results and extrapolate them to our dwarf (ornamented) shrimp.

 Light and Molting Rate of the Shrimp

 In one of the experiment biologists compared different light-dark conditions: growth, survival, and molting rate.
 During 80 days, 150 shrimp of both sexes were maintained under three light-dark conditions:

 As a result, the molting rate was significantly higher at a long-day photoperiod (Molting rate = 1.7) than at a partial light (Molting rate = 0.6) or continuous dark condition (Molting rate = 0.3).

 Note: Biologists supposed that darkness alters the relationship between gland molting-inhibiting hormone.

 Another experiment, which lasted 84 days, showed that the full light systems (24h) produced significantly greater shrimp biomass after all (because of the molting rate).
 Full light (24h) outperformed:

 The growth rate and final individual weight were significantly greater in full and partial treatments.